-When calling a number with your UconnectTM Phone that normally requires you to enter in a touch-tone sequence on your cellular phone keypad, you can press the (62vR button and say the sequence you wish to enter, followed by the word "Send."
-For example, if required to enter your PIN followed with a pound, (3 7 4 6 #), you can press the (62vR button and say, "3 7 4 6 # Send."
-Saying a number, or sequence of numbers, followed by "Send," is also to be used for navigating through an automated customer service center menu structure, and to leave a number on a pager.
+normally requires you to enter in a touch-tone sequence on your mobile phone keypad, you can press the (%VR button and say the sequence you wish to enter, followed by the word "Send".
+For example, if required to enter your PIN followed with a pound, (3 7 4 6 #), you can press the (%VR button and say, "3 7 4 6 # Send".
+Saying a number, or sequence of numbers, followed by "Send", is also to be used for navigating through an automated customer service center menu structure, and to leave a number on a pager.